 At every one of those moments, look for a way to build sharing about that benefit, into the customer’s very experience of using the product or service.

-Let’s say your product is a training program about how to lose weight and cultivate positive self-esteem.
+Let’s say your product is a training program about how to lose weight and cultivate self-love.

 In this case, you might have each lesson's assignment include a prompt to share with three of your closest friends or family members: